 - remove all residents from the immediate fire/danger area; search and evacuate all rooms following fire plan procedure (e.g. close door and tag procedure) - take resident to holding area beyond Fire doors

-- a team member (assigned by Manager/Nurse in charge) will identify resident and place an identification label/lanyard on resident before they are evacuated.
-These are kept in the Code Green box located in the Nurse's Station on each home area.
-Take blanket from bed if needed. - ensure each resident is adequately clothed
+- a team member (assigned by Manager/Nurse in charge) will identify resident and place an identification lanyard on resident before they are evacuated.
+Resident lanyard can be found in the Heritage nursing station - ensure each resident is adequately clothed